duffcon/SimpleAspNetMVC/README.md

 ﻿
-It is bad practice to have the connection string variable.
+It is bad practice to have the connection string out in the open.
 It is better to use appsettings which is more "hidden".
 ```
 //Startup.cs
 var connectionString = "Server=(localdb)\\MSSQLLocalDB;Database=LibraryDB;Trusted_Connection=True;MultipleActiveResultSets=true";